NomicFoundation/hardhat-website/src/content/docs/docs/plugin-development/tutorial/testing.md

 ---
 title: Testing your plugin
 description: Hardhat 3 plugin tutorial - Testing your plugin
+sidebar:
+  order: 5
 ---

-# Testing your plugin

 We'll create a few simple integration tests for the `myAccount` property of the `NetworkConnection` object.

 We'll do it by using the Hardhat project in `packages/plugin/test/fixture-projects/base-project` as a test fixture.

 The template repository comes with utilities to work with fixture projects.
-To learn more about them and other integration test strategies, read the [Writing integration tests for plugins guide](../guides/integration-tests.md).
+To learn more about them and other integration test strategies, read the [Writing integration tests for plugins guide](/docs/plugin-development/guides/integration-tests).

 Now create a new file in `packages/plugin/test/myAccount.ts` and add the following code: